YuekaiXuEric/yuekaixueric.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I'm an undergraduate student and researcher at the University of Washington.
 I double major in Computer Science and Applied Mathematics in Data Science option.
-I am fortunated to be mentored by [Chien-Yu Lin](https://homes.cs.washington.edu/~cyulin/) at [SampL lab](https://sampl.cs.washington.edu/) in UW CSE.
+I am fortunated to be advised by Professor [Sheng Wang]([https://homes.cs.washington.edu/~swang/]) and pleased mentored by [Zixuan Liu]([https://scholar.google.com/citations?user=yjKOHbEAAAAJ&hl=zh-CN]) at [Sheng Wang's lab]([https://homes.cs.washington.edu/~swang/]) in UW CSE, UW NLP, and UW Computational Biology.

-My research interests are broadly in the fields of machine learning and natural language processing.
-I'm especially passionate about Large Language Model includes LLM pruning and quantization and their applications in real world scenarios.
+My research interests are broadly in AI4Science, including the fields of machine learning, computer vision, and natural language processing.
+I am especially passionate about vision-language pretraining, multimodal learning, foundation models, and their applications in biomedicine and clinical medicine.

 Beside from research, I'm also a member in [UWClassmates](https://uwclassmate.com/) technology group.
-We maintain and add new features for the UW courses [website](https://uwclassmate.com/)
+We maintain and add new features for the UW courses evaluation and discussion [website](https://uwclassmate.com/)

 ## 🎓 Education
 - **University of Washington**, *2022 - 2026 (expected)*